AngeliqueMarachev/around-express/README.md

 - Postman

 ### Technquies
-- Buld an API sever using Node.js and Express.js.
+- Built an API sever using Node.js and Express.js.
 - Routing to send or recieve data.
 - Use of fs to read data.